danimfernandes/tkgwv2/README.md

 As input, TKGWV2 can take either individual BAM or text-PLINK (ped/map) files .

 # Installation and pipeline
 Download and unzip this package.
-Keep the folder structure and make sure that all Python and R scripts are executable.
+Keep the folder structure and make sure that all Python and R scripts have permissions and are executable.

     wget https://github.com/danimfernandes/tkgwv2/archive/refs/heads/master.zip
     unzip master.zip